 double line break

-The method of cooking sous vide is essentially very precise poaching, which allows for meats, vegetables and eggs to come to a desired internal temperature without the risk of overcooking.
+The method of cooking sous vide is essentially very precise poaching, which allows for meats, vegetables, and eggs to come to a desired internal temperature without the risk of overcooking.
 If you’re just beginning your sous vide journey, starting with a piece of steak may be the easiest way to learn the ins and outs of your sous vide cooker.

 1. Begin by adding your immersion circulator to a large pot of water (making sure the pot is placed on a trivet, as it will get hot as the water heats up).
 Set the temperature of your machine using its interface.
 (We like to set the temperature to 130°F for a medium-rare steak.)

 2. Next, add your steak to a resealable plastic bag, or if you’re using a vacuum sealer, the provided plastic that you’ll then seal.
-Be sure to season steak with salt and pepper before sealing.
-You can also introduce aromatics now, such as herbs like rosemary or garlic to impart extra flavor to your steak.
+Be sure to season the steak with salt and pepper before sealing.
+You can also introduce aromatics now, such as herbs like rosemary or garlic, to impart extra flavor to your steak.
 Then seal the bag, removing as much air as possible.

-3. Once the water bath has preheated, submerge the bag in the water bath, and leave it to cook until desired doneness.
+3. Once the water bath has preheated, submerge the bag in the water bath, and leave it to cook until the desired doneness.
 For steak, we allow 30 minutes of cooking at 130°F for every 1/2 inch of thickness.

 4. Finally, when the steak has reached the desired temperature, remove the bag from the water and remove the steak from the bag.
 While this final step is not required, searing the outside of your steak will render it golden brown.
-It is already fully cooked at this point so the additional step of searing will give you a delicious crust.
+It is already fully cooked at this point, so the additional step of searing will give you a delicious crust.

-Note: All sous vide machines have a maximum submersion time of around 6 hours, at which time the plastic bag may begin to open, risking the introduction of water to your food.
-It’s important to consider that each protein or vegetable may also begin to change texture or flavor the longer it is being sous vide, so be sure to consider manufacturer directions on the connected app or in the manual of your sous vide machine.
+Note: All sous vide machines have a maximum submersion time of around six hours, at which time the plastic bag may begin to open, risking the introduction of water to your food.
+It’s important to consider that each protein or vegetable may also begin to change texture or flavor the longer it is being sous vide, so be sure to consider the manufacturer's directions on the connected app or in the manual of your sous vide machine.
 Our favorite machines come with specific instructions giving time and temperature suggestions for a variety of foods.

 Why trust Good Housekeeping?